Ann Paludan: Biography

 Her parents had split up when she was young and her father died in Spain when she was eight, so her visits to her grandparents gave a welcome sense of continuity.
 On her mother's side she was the granddaughter of the painter Algernon Newton RA, of the family which founded the Winsor and Newton paints company, and a niece of actor Robert Newton.
-After graduating she worked as a British diplomat, marrying John Ernest Powell-Jones in December 1949 and starting a life abroad in 1949.
+After graduating she worked as a British diplomat, marrying John Ernest Powell-Jones in December 1949 and starting a life abroad the same year.

-Her son, Sir Mark Jones, was born on 5 February 1951; he was an art historian and museum director and has been Master of St Cross College, Oxford since 2011.
+Her son, Sir Mark Jones, was born on 5 February 1951; he is a art historian, and former museum director and master of St Cross College, Oxford from 2011 to 2016.

 Janus Paludan (1920–2004), a Danish diplomat, had served as Danish Ambassador to the Congo 1962–1965 and to Brazil 1968–1972, and he and Ann married before he took up the post of Danish Ambassador to China in 1972.
 They lived in Beijing until 1976, and thereafter she returned regularly to China on research trips.
 He then served as Ambassador to Egypt in 1976 and to Iceland from 1977 to 1984, after which they retired to northern Cumbria.